-Section 2: New York state, high school, middle schools, and elementary schools.
+19 Section 2: New York state, high school, middle schools, and elementary schools.20

-Justification: We believe that students and adults should have days where they can relieve themselves from the stresses of school.
-Over 24 states have at least one school district that has 4 day weeks.
-There was an increase of over 600% since 1999.
-Approximately 850 of the nation's school districts use a 4 day schedule, up from 650 in 2020.
-When you take that one day off of our school week it opens up so many schedules.
+21 Justification: We believe that students and adults should have days where they 22 can relieve themselves from the stresses of school.
+Over 24 states have at least 23 one school district that has 4 day weeks.
+There was an increase of over 600% since 24 1999.
+Approximately 850 of the nation's school districts use a 4 day schedule, up 25 from 650 in 2020.
+When you take that one day off of our school week it opens up 26 so many schedules.
 So many opportunities are open for kids and teens.

-Fiscal Implications: If this was to be put into action, schools would save money.

-On average, the savings from school districts who have 4 day weeks is about

-In Buffalo, the average budget is about \$1,000,000,000.
-If they were to have a 4 day week, they would save about \$5,500,000.

-In New York City, the average budget is about \$40,000,000,00
+- 28 Fiscal Implications: If this was to be put into action, schools would save money. - On average, the savings from school districts who have 4 day weeks is about0.55% - In Buffalo, the average budget is about \$1,000,000,000.
+If they were to have a 4 - day week, they would save about \$5,500,000. - 33 In New York City, the average budget is about \$40,000,000,00 - 34

-Environmental Implications: Less days using school buses decreases pollution.
+35 Environmental Implications: Less days using school buses decreases pollution.

-Also, one day less heating and cooling uses less energy.
-These adjustments are positives for New York State and even outside state borders.
+36 Also, one day less heating and cooling uses less energy.
+These adjustments are

+- 37 positives for New York State and even outside state borders.

+- 38

-Effective Date: Jaunary 1, 2026
+- 39 Effective Date: September 1, 2025

-Blue Assembly Committee: 6 Bill #:47 Sponsors: Haley Mitroka, Alyssa Hurtado, Shane Dodge, Karina Loja, Sakura 1 2 Tesoro, 3 4 An Act To: Reduce the amount of injuries during school shootings by requiring a 5 panic lanyard systems in all New York State public schools.
-6 7 The People of the State of New York, represented in the Senate and Assembly do enact as follows: 8 9 Purpose: The purpose of our bill is to help protect students, teachers, 10 administrators and school employees during a school shooting by requiring a GPS 11 based panic system on teachers badges.
-When teachers press the button on the 12 back multiple times it immediately sends authorities to the exact location where the 13 threat is located.
-Since the police are already notified where the active shooter is, it 14 saves time and saves lives.
-15 16 17 Summary of Provisions 18 Section 1: Definitions: School shooting- The act of an armed person(s) entering a 19 building with education purposes with intentions to harm others.
-20 Panic button lanyard system -A GPS based lanyard button is used as a signal to 21 alert authorities to threat location in case of an emergency.
-22 23 Section 2: This bill will work to save many lives during a life threatening situation in 24 an educational environment.
-This can also increase the speed in which emergency 25 services can take action.
-26 27 Justification: This GPS panic button on teachers' lanyards has been done before in 28 Georgia at Apalachee high school, this idea saved many students from getting 29 injured during a school shooting.
-Utilizing similar technology in New York State 30 could save lives.
-31 32 Fiscal Implications: These panic button lanyard systems can cost anywhere from \$2,000-\$8,000 a year per school.
-School districts can budget for these devices with 33 34 the time allowed for implementation.
-Additionally fundraising efforts can be utilized if needed, as well as possible grants to support the technology.
-35 36 37 Environmental Implications: None 38
+Sponsors: Haley Mitroka, Alyssa Hurtado, Shane Dodge, Karina Loja, Sakura Tesoro,

+An Act To: Reduce the amount of injuries during school shootings by requiring a panic lanyard systems in all New York State public schools.

+The People of the State of New York, represented in the Senate and Assembly do enact as follows:

+- 9 Purpose: The purpose of our bill is to help protect students, teachers, - administrators and school employees during a school shooting by requiring a GPS - 11 based panic system on teachers badges.
+When teachers press the button on the - 12 back multiple times it immediately sends authorities to the exact location where the - 13 threat is located.
+Since the police are already notified where the active shooter is, it - 14 saves time and saves lives. - 15 16

+- 18 Section 1: Definitions: School shooting- The act of an armed person(s) entering a 19 building with education purposes with intentions to harm others. - 20 Panic button lanyard system -A GPS based lanyard button is used as a signal to - 21 alert authorities to threat location in case of an emergency. - 22 - Section 2: This bill will work to save many lives during a life threatening situation in an educational environment.
+This can also increase the speed in which emergency services can take action. - 26 - 27 Justification: This GPS panic button on teachers' lanyards has been done before in 28 Georgia at Apalachee high school, this idea saved many students from getting 29 injured during a school shooting.
+Utilizing similar technology in New York State 30 could save lives. - 31 - Fiscal Implications: These panic button lanyard systems can cost anywhere from \$2,000-\$8,000 a year per school.
+School districts can budget for these devices with the time allowed for implementation.
+Additionally fundraising efforts can be utilized if needed, as well as possible grants to support the technology. - 36 - 37 Environmental Implications: None - 38 - 39 Effective Date: Jaunary 1, 2026